-In this tutorial, you'll learn how to use Voucherify building blocks to set up an automatic coupon distribution.
+In this tutorial, you will learn how to use Voucherify building blocks to set up an automatic coupon distribution.
 Imagine the following scenario – your marketing team wants to have the ability to define

 when, and by

 which channel gets a specific promo code.

-Distributions are available only through the dashboard and can't be configured using API.
+Distributions are available only through the Dashboard and cannot be configured using API.

 The first thing is to map customers from your CRM.
-The best way to achieve this is to use the customer object – an entity built for this very purpose.
+The best way to achieve this is to use the customer object.

 There are three ways of adding a new customer to Voucherify:

-Before you make an import, you might sit together with the marketing team to figure out which details should be kept in Voucherify.
+Before you make an import, you might sit together with the marketing team to figure out which customer data should be kept in Voucherify.
 This is crucial for building customer segments later on.
-Voucherify already provides some standard fields like email, address, or phone number, but it also allows for storing custom fields through
+Voucherify already provides standard fields like email, address, or phone number, but it also allows for storing custom fields through

 metadata.
 Check the customer object reference to learn more.

 There are two types of segments – manual and automatic.
 Manual segments always consist of the same customers.
 On the other hand, the size of a dynamic segment will constantly change as users meet the existing criteria or no longer meet them.
 So when you update a customer all segments are automatically rebuilt.

 The marketing team can create segments in the Customers view, but you can do it through API as well (see the segment object).
 Once the first segment is created, you can test it by modifying the field the segment is built on.
-Again, you can do this through the UI and through the update customer method.
+Again, you can do this through the UI and through the update customer API method.